GrandpaBond/pxt-heading/README.md

 on the wheel-diameter and axle-length (in cm).

 NOTE: It should be noted that motor calibration using this technique can only ever be approximate.
-For a given power setting, inertial and frictional effects may mean that the actual wheel-rotation speeds achieved will differ between moving forwards, and spinning on the spot.
+For a given power setting, inertial effects and tyre-friction may mean that the wheel-rotation speeds actually achieved will differ between moving forwards and spinning on the spot.
-Also, for low power settings, some buggies may automatically give an initial "kick" to get the motor going!
+Also, on slower power settings, some buggies may automatically give an initial "kick" to get the motor going!